 Why you should care

 The threats of user generated content within podcasts is increasing and even extreme.
-Within mainstream platforms are dangerous content such as Islamic terror, extremism, xenophobia and rampid disinformation.
-Some if this harmful content is directly stated while other harmful content goes undetected.
+Within mainstream platforms are dangerous content such as terror, extremism, xenophobia and rampid disinformation.
+Some of this harmful content is directly stated while other harmful content goes undetected.
 These bad actors will use tactics that are even trickier to detect.
 ActiveFence identified some of these core tactics and found that abusers conceal content with opaque descriptions and hide messages in song.

 Not only are users exposed to these dangers, but these threats harm the reputation of hosting companies as well.
 This podcast problem is drawing more attention and is increasingly represented in the media, causing concern for a backlash among listeners and leading to a decrease in revenue.
 According to an IAB study, 2020’s podcast ad revenues were up by 15% with 160 new advertisers each week buying ads for the first time.
 As brands do not not want to advertise on controversial shows, bad press can significantly impact the surge in ad revenue for podcasts.

 As mentioned above, the exorbitant volume of podcasts is only growing.
 As of January 2021, over two million podcasts were registered by Google, with 28 million episodes in over 100 languages.
 Over 17,000 podcasts are produced weekly, making the speed of incoming content difficult to keep up with.
 Added to this, their reach is high and podcast audiences are projected to increase by 10% this year to 117.8 million.

 With these challenges, it is not surprising that dangerous content is slipping through the cracks.
 In a Brookings analysis of 8,000 popular episodes of political podcasts, it was found that a tenth of podcasts contained potentially false information.